-The total mark for Question 2 was usually, but not always, below that for Question 1.
-For weaker candidates, a decline in performance set in from part (c) onwards.
-Able candidates on average answered the questions in parts (d)(iii) and (iv) less well than any of the others.
+In Section B, the total mark out of 40 for Question 6 was usually, but not always, below that for Question 5.
+For weaker candidates, a decline in performance set in from part 6(c) onwards.
+Able candidates on average answered the questions in parts 6(d)(iii) and (iv) less well than any of the others.

-Despite the many and varied patterns of performance between both individual candidates and Centres, the general pattern on this year's paper was for marks for Question 1 to be a few marks higher than those for Question 2.
-It is customary to try to place first the question which, from previous experience, covers the topic areas likely to be most familiar to the majority of candidates and is likely to be the more accessible to candidates of all abilities.
-The content of Question 1 covered well known topics within the Hydrosphere unit, while Question 2 was more wide ranging in its coverage of the Biosphere unit.
-Not many gaps in knowledge were exposed on this paper, but where they were, they tended to be Centre specific and most often for Fair Trade and aid in 2(e).
+Despite the many and varied patterns of performance between both individual candidates and Centres, the general pattern on this year's paper was for total mark out of 40 for questions 1-4 not to be too different from the average mark out of 40 for questions 5 and 6.
+On the typical script the mark for question 5 was a few marks higher than that for question 6.
+The content of question 5 covered well known topics within the Hydrosphere unit, while question 6 was more wide ranging in its coverage of the Biosphere unit.
+Not many gaps in knowledge were exposed on this paper, but where they were, they tended to be Centre specific and most often for Fair Trade and aid in 6(e).

-Having sufficient time to complete the paper has never been an issue with this paper.
-However, there was evidence of answer quality tailing off from part (d)(ii) onwards in Question 2, particularly among candidates in the lower half of the ability range.
-While unanswered questions were rare throughout the paper, the last page for answering 2(e) was the one most likely to be left blank.
-The single most ignored question was completion of the table in 2(a)(i).
-Weaker candidates, who had written shorter answers throughout, were the ones who seemed most likely to give up.
+There is always pressure on time for candidates to complete this paper.
+It is important that candidates begin to answer questions straightaway and do not spend too much time on the short questions in Section A for which breadth of response rather than depth is expected.
+There was evidence of answer quality tailing off from part (d)(ii) onwards in Question 6, particularly among candidates in the lower half of the ability range, but occasionally from very able candidates who had not kept a sufficiently close eye on the clock.
+While unanswered questions were rare throughout the paper, the last page for answering 6(e) was the one most likely to be left blank.

-The main weakness exposed in this year's paper was study and use of world maps.
-Some candidates did not seem to know where to begin when they were asked to describe the distribution of high and very high birth rates in 2(b)(iii).
+The main weakness exposed in this year's paper was the study and use of world maps.
+Some candidates did not seem to know where to begin when they were asked to describe the distribution of high and very high birth rates in 6(b)(iii).
 The question was attempting to help them by making them concentrate on only two of the four types of shading on the map, and high birth rates were only present in limited areas of the world.
 Yet a significant number of candidates were not able to go further than the answer they had already given about Africa in (b)(i).
 They were not expected to know the names of lots of different countries, but there was nothing to stop them spending a minute looking carefully at the map and noticing that every African country had a high birth rate above 25, and that birth rates were particularly high in certain parts of Africa that could be described.
-Average incomes per head marked on the world map in part 2(d) were little used in answers to parts (ii) and (iii), even though candidates had needed to use them answering part (i).
-Before answering part 2(d)(iv) some sensible, thinking candidates drew in the course of the North-South dividing line on the map of birth rates, which really did help them to answer part (iv) successfully.
+Average incomes per head marked on the world map in part 6(d) were little used in answers to parts (ii) and (iii), even though candidates had needed to use them answering part (i).
+Before answering part 6(d)(iv) some sensible, thinking candidates drew in the course of the North-South dividing line on the map of birth rates, which really did help them to answer part (iv) successfully.
+Second only to this was candidate failure to answer photograph questions which asked for description based on observation rather than knowledge, as in 4(a)(i).
+Certainly knowledge of tropical rainforest was helpful in guiding the candidate to know what to look for and to do using the appropriate language, but there were no signs of tall trees and buttress roots on the photograph as some candidates imagined.